sematext/spm-agent-docker/README.md

 # Status

-Currently only for internal use by Sematext - testrelease for the integration with the SPM user interface Stay tuned on our [blog](http://blog.sematext.com) for future announcements.
+Currently only for internal use by Sematext - test release for the integration with SPM.
+Stay tuned on our [blog](http://blog.sematext.com).

 # Installation